cherrynoize/dotfiles/.github/README.md

 ## Themes

-Themes are currently in alpha so please be gentle.
+Themes are currently in alpha so please be nice.
 I'm setting up themes for all sorts of things though - it just takes some time.

 To change themes: